Federal financial aid, state, and university resources are available as funding to newly admitted and current USF School of Education students.

 Students accepted into the San Francisco Teacher Residency Program are not eligible for the TEACH Grant.

-If you are accepted into, or enrolled in, an eligible program and would like to apply for a TEACH Grant, please complete the TEACH Grant Request Form and submit it to your program coordinator listed below:
+If you are accepted into, or enrolled in, an eligible program and would like to apply for a TEACH Grant, please complete the TEACH Grant Request Form and submit it to your program coordinator listed below by May 29th for continuing students and August 15th for new students for the Fall 2015 semester:

 Ed Specialist (Special Education) Credential – Aisha Bolds